tomasantunes/book-zapping/README.md

-# random-page
+# Random Ebook Viewer

-Read a random page from your collection of E-books and PDFs.
+This is a simple Node.js application using ExpressJS to display random pages from PDF and EPUB ebooks.